Policy: Student grievance and complaint resolution

 - Grievance and complaint resolution is an integral part of managers' and supervisors' duties, which also include responsibility for identifying, preventing, responding to and redressing problems experienced by students.

 - Both the complainant and the respondent receive appropriate information, support and assistance in resolving a grievance or complaint.

 - Where a complaint concerns an enrolled student who is also employed as a staff member of the University, the complaint may be addressed under this policy or under the related policy for staff complaint resolution, as appropriate.

-- Complaints that are frivolous, vexatious or lacking in substance are not investigated.
-Students are expected to participate in the complaint resolution process in good faith.
+- Complaints that are not genuine complaints, as deemed by the University, are not pursued.
+Students participate in the complaint resolution process in good faith.